 An indispensable index of criticism of individual short stories published in magazines, journals, and elsewhere.
 Coverage begins with a large volume that covers 1900-1975.
 Individual supplemental volumes cover the succeeding years.
 The most recent volumes index two years of criticism.

-Periodical indexes and abstracts are resources that identify and locate articles in journals, magazines, and newspapers.
-Increasingly, these indexes are available as online databases that provide access to the full text of the articles.
+Periodical indexes and abstracts identify and locate articles in journals, magazines, and newspapers.
+Most indexes are available as online databases that link to the full text of many of the articles indexed.

 Our Databases collection provides access to about 500 of the most-used online indexes and abstracts, almanacs, catalogs, dictionaries, directories, and encyclopedias.
 Entries for these resources provide descriptive information, dates of coverage, and links to the databases.
 You can find databases in your areas of interest by either searching by title or keyword or browsing through the subject menus.

 MLA International Bibliography.
 (Modern Language Association) [Restricted to Cornell]

 The MLA bibliography is the largest and most comprehensive database covering scholarship in the modern languages, linguistics, literature, folklore, and drama, including film, opera, radio, television and theater.
 Literary criticism and literary theory are covered extensively.
 Approximately 4,000 journals and series are screened, and entries for books are included.
 Entries appear both for collections of essays and for their contents.